In-ice Radio Signatures of Cosmic Ray Particle Cascades: General characteristics of the emission

 Running a given FAERIE simulation requires to give as inputs the primary particle nature (mass composition), energy and arrival direction (zenith and azimuth angle).
 The user must also specify a list of antenna positions that can be above or below the Earth's surface (i.e., the air/ice boundary) at which the emission is evaluated.
 The outputs are the three components electric field time traces at each antenna for both the in-air component ($E_x^{\rm air}(t)$, $E_y^{\rm air}(t)$, $E_z^{\rm air}(t)$) and the in-ice component ($E_x^{\rm ice}(t)$, $E_y^{\rm ice}(t)$, $E_z^{\rm ice}(t)$) stored independently.
 The outputs are given in the CoREAS reference frame, with $x$: North-South, $y$: West-East, and $z$: Up-Down.
 In Fig.~\ref{fig:traces} we illustrate outputs of FAERIE simulations for the in-air (left-hand panel) and in-ice (right-hand panel) components by showing the East-West channel of the electric field time traces for antennas located at a depth of 100 meters below the ice and at various radial distances from the shower core.
-The typical cosmic ray radio emission corresponds to a sharp pulse with an a width of a few nanoseconds and an amplitude of a few to thousands of $\mu {\rm V/m}$.
-The figure also shows that the signal varies with the antenna positions depending on their distance to the Cherenkov cone which is found for this specific shower at $r_{\rm cer}^{\rm air}\sim 45\, \rm m$ and $r_{\rm cer}^{\rm ice}\sim 145\, \rm m$ for the in-air and in-ice components respectively.
+The typical cosmic ray radio emission corresponds to a sharp pulse with a width of a few nanoseconds and an amplitude of a few to thousands of $\mu {\rm V/m}$.
+The figure also shows that the signal varies with the antenna positions depending on their radial distance to the shower core and in particular their relative position with respect to the Cherenkov cone which is found for this specific shower at a radial distance $r_{\rm cer}^{\rm air}\sim 45\, \rm m$ and $r_{\rm cer}^{\rm ice}\sim 145\, \rm m$ for the in-air and in-ice components respectively.